Samhain – 1618

 At the very edge of England, the fishing village of Port Gwyneth faces the Atlantic Ocean.
 A small cluster of wooden houses nestle in a sheltered cove, on the edge of the sea.
 Boats rock at anchor on the land side of a dilapidated jetty.

-At the top the cliffs, high above, snow begins to fall from the sky.
+High above, at the top the cliffs, snow begins to fall from the sky.

-Nearby, Joan Kemp kneels at the cliff’s edge searching amongst the scrub for plants that can make and mend.
+Joan Kemp kneels by the precipice searching amongst the scrub for plants that can make and mend.
 Knapweed and Feverfew, good for those bruised from a fall, or to heal wounds.
 As flakes hit her face and melt, she looks up.

 Astonished by a fiery light streaking over the horizon, she cries out to her husband Clem, ‘Look above, tis’ stardust! dancing in’t sky!’